cloudmesh-community/hid-sp18-521/project-code/README.md

         ```sh
         make start
         ```
+Once the service has been started you will need to open a new terminal window and change directory to where the Makefile exists          again (cd yourinstallfolder/hid-sp18-521/project-code), then the addtional commands below can be run:

     -  Copy the Medicare data file in CSV and JSON format from the Medicare website to an S3 bucket:
         ```sh
         make test-copy-files-to-s3